mik90/kinect-time/README.md

   - [x] Merge the width and just disregard the bottom half of the image
 - ~~[ ] Use smart pointers instead of raw pointers around libfreenect2 objects~~
   - Nope, this isn't worth it.
 Just causes segfaults when the test-driver is done running
-- [ ] Create Python API with pybind11 so kinect-triton-client can use it
+- [x] Create Python API with pybind11 so kinect-triton-client can use it
 - [ ] create frame stream
 - [ ] Actually scale down resolution from 1920x1080 to 160x160 properly
+  - as of now, it just merges pixels width-wise and only grabs the top 160 pixels
 - [ ] Benchmark/Optimize frame conversion
 - [ ] Benchmark/Optimize frame saving